Frequently Asked Questions (FAQs)

 For this module, you can take any graded technical or non-technical course offered at any faculty of FAU.
 Please make sure that you receive a grade in that course.
 Just browse through our online course platform Campo and see which courses look interesting to you.
 You can also use courses offered by the Virtual University Bavaria (VHB), provided that they offer an exam with identity control (= exam under supervision, either on-site or remotely via zoom/camera) or a written paper.

-Possible courses include but are not limited to: economics, language courses, psychology, literature, cultural history, any module of our Facutly of Engineering or the Medical Engineering degree program itself (under the condition that the course is not counted for other module groups) or your conditional subjects.
+Possible courses include but are not limited to: economics, language courses, psychology, literature, history, any module of our Faculty of Engineering or the Medical Engineering degree program itself or your conditional subjects.
 In case you don’t feel inspired we can recommend “Nailing your Thesis” (by Prof. Dirk Riehle), as it is a good preparation for your Master’s thesis.

 If you were admitted with conditional subjects you can also use your conditional subjects in module group M8.